Ohio State Fair: Milestones

 2003 – The 150th Fair was celebrated.
 The first Fair was in 1850 and there had been one every year since, excluding 1942–1945.
 Celebration activities could be found all over the fair.

 Bow Wow, Alan Jackson, Uncle Kracker, Terri Clark, The Oak Ridge Boys, and Diamond Rio performed.

-2020 - In response to the ongoing COVID-19 pandemic, it was announced on May 21 that the 2020 Ohio State Fair was cancelled.
+2020 - In response to the COVID-19 pandemic, it was announced on May 21 that the 2020 Ohio State Fair was canceled.

-2021 – The fair returned after last year's hiatus, but limited to livestock & educational contests.
+2021 – The fair returned after the previous year's hiatus, but limited to livestock & educational contests.
 The general public was forced to hold on to their 2020 tickets in 2021 due to the continued uncertainty of the COVID-19 pandemic that year.

 2022 - Live concerts and a full fair returned after a two-year hiatus.
 Tickets withheld from 2020 had been valid.